 The beauty and horror of memory charms is that they are not an all-or-nothing proposition.
 They need not be as obvious and detectable as the blank stare of an Imperius victim would suggest.
 Subtle changes to personality are entirely possible, making this attempt at self-directed brain surgery a risky but feasible option.
 I practiced a few times on the table to ensure I retained the knowledge and muscle memory for it, and without further ado dove in.

 The first thing I went to root out were any of the former Mr. Lockhart's unpleasant habits, especially any hint of deviancy.
 While Rowling was content to let the matter slide for the purposes of a children's book, I found it horrifying that Lockhart – a man with no morals and a mastery of memory modification – was ever allowed to be alone in the same room with an underage child.
-Thankfully, though I detected a slight attraction in a pubescent direction, Lockhart was evidently content to poach from his readily seducible fan club, and never gave such impulses any real consideration.
-Even so, it made me more than a little queasy, and it was the work of a moment to eradicate that element of his mind.
+Thankfully, Lockhart was evidently content to poach from his readily seducible fan club, and never gave such intrusive thoughts any real consideration.
+It was the work of a moment to ensure he never would.

 I also decided to marginalize his childhood and retain my own as a base.
 Lockhart didn't know about magic until he was eleven, and I vastly preferred my stable home to his broken one.
 I did enhance a few useful memories: accidental magic, trivial knowledge of British history and culture, that sort of thing.